-Low Sodium Strawberry Salad Recipe (No Salt Added)
+Low Sodium Strawberry Spinach Salad Recipe

 Summer is officially wrapping up, and we are enjoying every last fresh strawberry that is growing!
 This salad is a perfect sweet & savory salad combination with fresh berries, greens, and a tangy lemon vinaigrette (that takes 5 minutes to make).